Have a Question About Retirement? We’re Happy to Help. No Sales Pitch, No Obligation.

 Roth IRA vs. Traditional IRA – What’s the Difference?

-Contributing pre-tax dollars to your traditional IRA during your working years is common practice.
-Later, when the money is withdrawn and distributed, it is taxed as if it is ordinary income.
-ROTH IRAs work in the opposite way.
-ROTH IRAs are funded with money that has already been taxed so that future qualified withdraws can be distributed tax-free.
+Contributing pre-tax dollars to your traditional IRA during your working years is a common practice.
+Later, when the money is withdrawn and distributed, it is taxed as if it were ordinary income.
+ROTH IRAs work oppositely.
+ROTH IRAs are funded with money that has already been taxed so that future qualified withdrawals can be distributed tax-free.
 [1]

 So, You Don’t Have a Roth IRA…